 “Long haired freaky people, need not apply”

 Since the light of my life, Christine Blake, has told me on many an occasion that I would make a decent writer, I am going to give myself a crack at my own bio.
-Somehow weaving a story of how an introverted little nerdy child who was mistaken as a brett-big-wheel-middlesexgirl on several occasions because: A. I was adorably cute.
-(No, really…my Mom said I was…um……) B. As mentioned above I had sorta longish bushy hair turned into a relatively decent middle-aged dude with familymuch shorter hair who was able to wiggle his way into touring across the country as BMX rider, snag a beautiful woman to be with, build a home with said woman and make a decent living in a field he knew nothing about before he started in it.
+Somehow weaving a story of how an introverted little nerdy child who was mistaken as a girl on several occasions because: A. I was adorably cute.
+(No, really…my Mom said I was…um……) B. As mentioned above I had sorta longish bushy hair turned into a relatively decent middle-aged dude with much shorter hair who was able to wiggle his way into touring across the country as BMX rider, snag a beautiful woman to be with, build a home with said woman and make a decent living in a field he knew nothing about before he started in it.

 So…where to begin.
 I was born in North Jersey,Plainfield to be exact.
 My Dad was also a WWII vet, (which for people of our age, Generation X, was sorta strange…we were late in life kids for them.) and my Mom and Dad like Chrissy’s, stayed married their entire lives.
 People sticking out marriages today for over 50 years are few and far between.